 If you think AromaBoost would be helpful for your animal friend - then Boost in a Bottle is definitely something to try out!
 My dogs personally get AromaBoost sometimes, and then for the "in between" times or if I am just super busy - then Boost in a Bottle is used.
 However, occasionally I note that one of my dogs just feels better when the full AromaBoost is used on him.
 He is getting older, and is being supported for a couple of "elder" health issues.
 Since we notice that his response to AromaBoost RTU is far stronger, longer, and better than with Boost in a Bottle - we tend to stick with the use of AromaBoost for him.
 He still may get a Boost in a Bottle when the rest of the dogs are having it applied, but we make sure he gets his regular AromaBoost applications as well.

 The indications for Boost in a Bottle are the same as for AromaBoost.
 Pretty much any condition and the need for full body support - would benefit from Boost in a Bottle.
+And if you happen to have an animal that seems to need less strong concentrations, now you can also select Boost in a Bottle LITE!

 How I typically use Boost in a Bottle is for situations where I want easy and routine support of the immune system, detoxification, or particular conditions.
 Healthy dogs who might be attending a training class or visiting the vet's office - are perfect candidates to get a bit of a "Boost" to help them along.
 Adding protection against the "nasties", recovery and support from vaccination, surgery or other dog life encounters.